Using Cloud 66 Toolbelt

 $ cx --account=work stacks list

 This will again ask for authorization the first time you run it.
 Once authorized you can switch between

 work (or any other name you would like) by just adding the

 Toolbelt updates are released periodically to improve the functionality available through the command line, and these are normally applied automatically in the background.
 Whenever a command is executed, the toolbelt will check whether or not a newer version is available and do a silent update.
 You can also update manually with

 If you install the toolbelt in a shared folder, you may need to elevate your permissions in order to run an update.
 In this case, you can simply run

 sudo cx update.
-You can then check which verison you are using by running
+You can then check which version you are using by running

 To make life easier for you, the Cloud 66 toolbelt detects the Git URL and branch for each directory it is run in.
-As such, you won’t have to specify which stack you want to run the toolbelt on if you’re in the git folder and branch of one of your stacks.
+As such, you won’t have to specify which application you want to run the toolbelt on if you’re in the git folder and branch of one of your applications.

-We apply naming shortcuts to both stack and server names, as well as server roles in the toolbelt.
+We apply naming shortcuts to both application and server names, as well as server roles in the toolbelt.